SotSF/conjurer/docs/patterns.md

+> NOTE: this is out of date, we have a handy script now!
+Need to edit this page.

 # How to make a pattern

 Let's create a pattern called Blah.
 In total we will create two files and edit one file: